Long Beach, California: Restrictions on registered sex offenders

 On March 18, 2008, Long Beach became the first city in California to heavily restrict residency and visitation rights for California registered sex offenders.
 Triggered by a local protest of a multi-apartment dwelling which tenanted several paroled registered sex offenders, and fueled by local radio hosts John Kobylt and Ken Chiampou of KFI's John and Ken show, city council members voted 7–0 to enact 18 ordinances, of which the most restrictive prohibits residency by all registered sex offenders, whether they are on parole or not, within 2000 ft of any child care center, public or private school, or park.
 Google Maps measurements indicate the total exclusion area encompasses over 96% of the area of Long Beach that is zoned for residential use.
 Registered sex offenders residing within the exclusion zone were given until September 2008 to vacate the restricted area.
 Once this happens, no sex offender will legally be able to live in the vast majority of Long Beach.
 While several other ordinances restrict the number of registered sex offenders who may reside in an apartment complex, there are no apartment complexes within city limits that are outside of the exclusion zone.
 In addition, the ordinances prohibit all registered sex offenders from using any park, beach, or facility that caters to children, such as amusement parks and restaurants with children's playgrounds, or even travel within 500 ft of such places.

 Fire department

 The Long Beach Fire Department (LBFD), ISO Class 1, provides fire protection and emergency medical services to the City of Long Beach.
 The Long Beach Fire Department operates out of 23 Fire Stations throughout the city.

 In addition to serving 55 sqmi with over 500,000 residents, the department's Marine Safety Division patrols the waterways and beach front areas.

-The American Lifeguard Association has been offering lifeguard courses for over 30 years.